Madaniya Member Organisations

 Global Organization for Civil Society Advancement

-Founded in northern Syria, GLOCA is a Syrian NGO focused on providing technology and education to refugees.
+Founded in northern Syria, GLOCA is a Syrian NGO focused on providing technology & education to refugees.
+Their goal is to become the largest capacity-building and youth organization, offering training and volunteer opportunities for over 8,000 young people.

 -